Spartan2909/sanitise/configuration.md

 Note that this operation is not applied on an invalid value or null entry.

 If no expression is specified, the default is the current value in this column.

+### Aggregate - `aggregate`

+Optional.

+What to do when aggregating.

+The valid options are:
+- `average`, which averages the values from this column during the run in [`process.aggregate-column`](#aggregate-column---aggregate-column).
+- `first`, which selects the value from this column at the start of the run in [`process.aggregate-column`](#aggregate-column---aggregate-column).
+- `last`, which selects the value from this column at the end of the run in [`process.aggregate-column`](#aggregate-column---aggregate-column).

+Aggregation is performed after all other operations.

+Note that if no value is specified in [`process.aggregate-column`](#aggregate-column---aggregate-column), this setting will have no effect.
+In the future, specifying a value in this column without specifying one for [`process.aggregate-column`](#aggregate-column---aggregate-column) may become an error.

+If no value is specified, the default is `first`.

 ### Ignore - `ignore`